Delphinium glaucum

+Taxonomy

 Although Ewan, in his survey of North American Delphinium, treated D. glaucum and D. brownii as two separate species, some taxonomists now seem inclined to treat D. brownii as a local form of D. glaucum.
 However, the matter does not yet appear to be completely resolved.

+Description

 D. glaucum is a "tall" larkspur, which sprouts from one to several tall, stout, pale green erect stems which may approach 3 m in height.
 The lobed leaves are generally found only at the base of the plant.
 The top of the stem is a large inflorescence which may itself be over 1 m long.
 It usually contains over fifty widely spaced flowers, with each flower on a pedicel a few centimeters long.
 The sepals are flat and extend to the sides or point forward.
 The sepals and petals are dark blue to deep purple, although the top two petals may be lighter in color to almost white.
 They may be somewhat wrinkly.
 The spur is about two centimeters long.

+Toxicity

 Larkspurs have long been associated with livestock poisoning in North America, and D. glaucum (under the name D. brownii) has caused problems in the rangelands of Alberta, in western Canada.